PickYourOwn.org

 How many beets and where to get them

 You can grow your own, pick your own, or buy them at the grocery store.
-About 7 pounds of 2- to 2½-inch diameter beets makes about 8 pints of beets.
-An average of 21 pounds (without tops) is needed per canner load of 7 quarts; an average of 13-1/2 pounds is needed per canner load of 9 pints.
+About 7 pounds of 2- to 2 1/2-inch diameter beets makes about 4 pints of beets.
+An average of 21 pounds (without tops) is needed per canner load of 7 quarts; an average of 14 pounds of beets is needed per canner load of 9 pints.
 A bushel (without tops) weighs 52 pounds and yields 15 to 20 quarts--an average of 3 pounds per quart.
+But fitting the beets in the jars means this may vary considerably, especially when you change jar sizes..

 Step 2 - Prepare the jars and canner